-Competitor’s GPS tracker has an SOS Emergency Button.
-This sends a text message with your location to the Race Director via mobile phone signal.
-In an emergency it is worth attempting an SOS text even if no mobile phone signal is available to call.
-Pressing this button will initiate an emergency response by the emergency services and event staff.
-An emergency search and rescue helicopter is likely to be requested by the Race Director.
-Pressing the SOS button leads to automatic disqualification from the event for the person requiring aid.
+Participants' GPS trackers have an SOS Emergency Button.
+This essentially sends a message with your location to the Race Director via the GSM network.
+In an emergency it is worth attempting an SOS button press even if no mobile phone signal is available (according to your own mobile phone).

-The GPS trackers record their location via GPS but only send out their location via the GPRS phone network (the same network that is used to send text messages).
-As such, there are black spots along the route where there is no GPRS network coverage.
+The GPS trackers record their location via GPS but only send out their location via the GSM network (the same network that is used to send text messages).
+As such, there are black spots along the route where there is no network coverage.
 At these locations the tracker records its location, buffering the data, and then sends it out once it is back in network coverage.
 In these black spots it is not possible to send an SOS message.
-If the SOS button is pressed and the message sent successfully, the unit vibrates to confirm this.

 Checkpoint Guidance Time

-At the midway support point, event staff will wait for all the competitors to arrive.
-However, any competitor that does not arrive by the cut off time will be automatically retired from that day and transported directly to the overnight camp.
+At the midway support point, event staff will wait for all the participants to arrive.
+However, any participants that do not leave by the cut-off time will be automatically retired from that day and transported directly to the overnight camp.

 Course Closure Time

-Any competitor arriving at the Overnight Camp after the specified Course Closure Time will be automatically retired from the following days racing.
+Any participants arriving at the Overnight Camp after the specified Course Closure Time will be automatically retired from the following days racing.

 Bad Weather Course